This post may contain affiliate links. Please read my disclosure policy.

 This idyllic scene was something I've certainly never experienced.
 My mother's mom wasn't much the homemaking type and my dad's mom was of Polish/German descent so it was more about kielbasa and pickles with her than a delicious flaky dessert.

 Yet once I tried a pie crust made with lard I got jealous of those who HAD grandmothers who made them these pies!

 I am a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.

 What Makes a Delicious Gluten-free Sweet Potato Pie?

 Leaf Lard Makes Flaky Crusts

-Why flaky?
+Why does leaf lard make flaky crusts?
 According to this article from Serious Eats:

 “Lard produces flakier crusts than butter.
 Butter begins to melt into the dough at a lower temperature; even the small amount of water present in butter may cause the dough particles to stick to one another rather than separate into the discrete layers that constitute a flaky pastry”

 Plus, it's just plain easier to work with.
 Butter isn't difficult per say, but to make the crusts really flaky you have to keep it super cold, which usually means cutting, then freezing, then mixing, then cooling the dough again.
 It's just fussy.
 Lard, on the other hand, is so much less maintenance – and for an even flakier result in the end.